edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 Other possible use cases:
 1. Digital twin with AR/VR and customized outputs
-2. Digital thread (Single source of thruth for entire i4.0 process) + Digital twin
+2. Digital thread (Single source of truth for end-to-end i4.0 process data) + Digital twin
 3. Digital thread + microservices + new digital innovation (e.g. machine learning) + Digital twin
 4. IT observability (Including master database metrics and logs can be governed and audited easily) and SIEM (Cybersecurity analytics).
 Note: This is important to protect the business and operation, any unauthorized access to the master database will be instantly detected
 5. Search platform